 Today, people are busy selling everything from A to Z through social networks.
 Unfortunately for many, the “social” part is absent.
 Many are forgetting, in Social Selling, relationship-building comes before the sales pitch.

-If one doesn’t know to whom they’re selling, then how be it possible to understand what they need?
+If one doesn’t know to whom they’re selling, then how can they understand their needs?
 How is it possible to give them a proper customer service?
 Learning all about your customer is possible if you first develop a relationship with them.